danner26/BunnyScripts/README.md

 ## Contributing
 Pull requests are the way to go here.
 We only have two rules for submitting a pull request: match the naming convention (camelCase) and any other styling set hereon.

+## Disclaimer
+This repository is for education and research purposes only.
+Anything provided by this repo is to be used with your own responsibility, as we do not assume any responsibility for damages to any party.
+By cloning, copying, or using anything in this repository, you accept any and all responsability and liability.
+Please be careful and think.